-As permitted by the Articles of Association of the School, the trustees are the beneficiaries of a qualifying third party indemnity as defined by section 234 of the Companies Act 2006.
-The School also purchased and maintained throughout the financial year governors' and officers' liability insurance in respect of itself, its governors and the trustees of the Foundation.
+As permitted by the Articles of Association of the School, the Trustees are the beneficiaries of a qualifying third party indemnity as defined by section 234 of the Companies Act 2006.
+The School also purchased and maintained throughout the financial year Governors' and officers' liability insurance in respect of itself, its Governors and the Trustees of the Foundation.

-The cost of insurance, which is included in the cost of public liability cover in the consolidated financial statements of the School, amounted to £8,830 (2018: £10,245) in the year for the School and Foundation.
+The cost of insurance, which is included in the cost of public liability cover in the Consolidated Financial Statements of the School, amounted to £ 7,560 (2019: £8,830) in the year for the School and Foundation.

-Statement of going concern
+Statement of Going Concern

-In their consideration of the presumption of going concern as the basis for the preparation of the report and financial statements, the trustees have concluded that no material uncertainties have been identified that may cast significant doubt on the ability of the Foundation to continue as a going concern.
-The trustees therefore have a reasonable expectation that the Foundation has adequate resources to continue in operational existence for the foreseeable future.
-For this reason, the going concern basis continues to be adopted in preparing the financial statements.
+In their consideration of the presumption of going concern as the basis for the preparation of the report and Financial Statements, the Trustees have concluded that no material uncertainties have been identified that may cast significant doubt on the ability of the Foundation to continue as a going concern.
+The Trustees and Head Master have considered that there may be a change in fundraising ability due to the impact of COVID-19 but this will be monitored through professional vigilance and ongoing discussions between the Head Master, Head of Foundation and Trustees.

+The Trustees therefore have a reasonable expectation that the Foundation has adequate resources to continue in operational existence for the foreseeable future.
+For this reason, the going concern basis continues to be adopted in preparing the Financial Statements.